 What is Hydra?

-Hydra, developed by Triplequote, is the only Scala compiler that parallelizes compilation across all available compute cores, speeding up compilation time up to 5x, and providing orders of magnitude faster return-to-productivity.
+Hydra, developed by Triplequote, is the only Scala compiler that parallelizes compilation across all available compute cores, speeding up compilation time up to 5x, and providing much faster return-to-productivity.

 In addition to faster return to productivity, Hydra ships with built-in compile time monitoring, allowing you to crack open the compiler “black box” with the Hydra Dashboard, providing visualizations and metrics for optimizing your project’s compilation speed over time, and helping teams keep performance under control.